 Oboz has been around for a long time, and the Oboz Sawtooth X Low was named for the 10th anniversary of the original Sawtooth hiking shoes.
 The Sawtooth is well made, durable, and provides incredible traction, but due to the stiff construction, it sacrifices a bit in the comfort department.

 We definitely had to ease into wearing the Sawtooth X. For her first go, our tester wore this hiking shoe on a one-mile dog walk and found them to be rigid and clompy.
-The shoe certainly get better with time, but they’re never going to be the most flexible or nimble option out there.
+The shoes certainly get better with time, but they’re never going to be the most flexible or nimble option out there.

 What the Sawtooth lacks in comfort, it makes up for in other departments.
 Made from Oiled nubuck leather and CORDURA fabric mesh, the Sawtooth is a shoe that’s going to be in your closet for a long time.
-In addition to a durable construction, these waterproof boots have incredibly sturdy rubber outsoles that provide the type of traction you’d expect in a solid hiking shoe.
+In addition to durable construction, these waterproof boots have incredibly sturdy rubber outsoles that provide the type of traction you’d expect in a solid hiking shoe.
 And if you’re wearing a lot of weight on your back, the added support and rigidity can help you balance that load.
 While we felt the Oboz Sawtooth X Low felt more like a hiking boot than a hiking shoe, we still recommend it for those looking for a stiff, low-top option.

-CHECK PRICE ON REI Check Price on BackcountryBest Women’s Hiking Shoes Comparison Table
+CHECK PRICE ON REI Check Price on Backcountry

-Hiking Shoes | Price | Upper | Outsole | Weight | Waterproof? |
+Hiking Shoes | Price | Upper | Outsole | Weight (Pair) | Waterproof? |

-Danner Trail 2650 Hiking Shoes | $170 | Suede leather / textile | Vibram 460 rubber, Megagrip technology | 1 lb 2 oz | Available |
+Danner Trail 2650 Hiking Shoes | $170 | Suede leather/textile | Vibram 460 rubber, Megagrip technology | 1 lb 2 oz | Available |

 La Sportiva Mutant | $165 | Recycled nonslip AirMesh / TPU FusionGate reinforcements | FriXion XF 2.0 compound | 1 lb 2.2 oz | No |